-While working as a presiding judge of the Seoul Administrative Court from 2004 to 2005, Judge Kwon made efforts to broaden the scope of information disclosure law, consistent with the belief that public participation and deliberation are indispensable to the representative democracy.
-Such efforts were well manifested through his opinions deciding on cases regarding disclosure requests made by a tenant of public housing for information on construction cost, and made by a civic group for the list of medical clinics with high percentage of antibiotics prescriptions.
+He started his judgeship at Seoul Criminal District Court in 1985.
+While sitting on the Seoul Administrative Court as a presiding judge (2004- 2005), he interpreted the provisions of the Official Information Disclosure Act more broadly so that people can easily get access to information held by government entities, consistent with his belief that public participation and deliberation are indispensable to representative democracy.
+Such efforts were well manifested through his opinions on cases regarding disclosure requests made by a tenant of public housing for information on construction cost, and by a civic group for the list of medical clinics with higher rate of antibiotics prescriptions.

 He has a reputation for his dedication to the protection of the less-privileged groups of the society.
 In a well-known case regarding the scope of the Labor Standards Act, he decided that part-time lecturers at private universities should be treated as ¡°workers¡± as defined in the Act.
 In cases regarding the Workers¡¯ Compensation Act, he also wrote opinions that administrative agencies shall meet higher standards for safety and health in the workplace.

 While serving as Chief of Planning and Coordination Office of the National Court Administration (NCA) and Vice Minister of the NCA consecutively from 2011 to 2013, he endeavored to launch a new personnel system aimed at recruiting judges among the experienced legal professionals and took the lead in the establishment of Judicial Policy Research Institute.